-Dealing with international cloud security Bookmark has been added
+Dealing with international cloud security has been saved

 Dealing with international cloud security

 Cloud Risk & Security

 Let’s face it, for most global companies, more than half of the computing systems reside outside of the continental United States.
 As organizations move into cloud computing, the same is true.¹

 A blog post by David Linthicum, managing director, chief cloud strategy officer, Deloitte Consulting LLP

 Cloud computing is not just about dealing with systems in a single country hosted by a single cloud computing service.
 It’s about many distributed systems residing on public clouds that must be managed as if they were clustered together.

 Security is a primary challenge for the inter-country use of cloud computing.
 Each country has different laws and restrictions, including codes that govern the use of data, such as General Data Protection Regulation (GDPR) or Health Insurance Portability and Accountability Act (HIPAA), as well as restrictions on the types of technology that can be leveraged.

 Take encryption, for instance: “The Bureau of Industry and Security (BIS) significantly changed the Information Security section of the Commerce Control List (Category 5 Part II) in August 2017 as a result of the 2016 Wassenaar Arrangement decision to rewrite certain export Commodity Control Numbers (ECCNs). ”The plain english version of this means that people should be careful where we use certain types of encryption technology.
 In some places outside of the United States, it will be considered illegal.2

 That’s just one example of hundreds of security issues to consider when doing cloud security across borders.
 Three key issues include identity services that span countries, leading practices in authentication approaches and technologies that don’t violate country-specific laws, and finally the ability of the cloud provider itself to operate within a specific country.